 - Orange peel powder (optional)

-Once the powders are mixed with the honey, form the mixture into pea sized balls.
-These can then be rolled in orange powder or another one of the powders in the mixture.
+- Once you mix the powders with the honey, form the mixture into pea sized balls.
+You can then roll these in orange powder or another one of the powders in the mixture.

 Store in an airtight container.
 These should last a very long time.

-To use take 1-3 balls per day.
-It’s safe to take more than three pills a day; the adverse effect from getting too much vitamin C is loose stools.
-If you get loose stools then stop using them for the day and use less in the future.
+To use: Take 1-3 balls per day.
+It’s safe to take more than 3 pills a day; the adverse effect from getting too much vitamin C is loose stools.
+If you get loose stools, then stop using them for the day and use less in the future.

 Note: Vitamin C shouldn’t be taken in excess during pregnancy.